 About

-Elected in 2022, Congressman Glenn F. Ivey represents Maryland’s Fourth Congressional District.
-In the 119th Congress, he serves on the Ethics Committee and the Appropriations Committee.
-Congressman Ivey is laser-focused on preserving the rule of law, safeguarding federal workers, passing policing reforms that work for all, expanding public safety through common-sense gun reform, and promoting economic policies that lower the cost of living and level the playing field for the low and middle class.
+Elected in 2022, Glenn F. Ivey represents Maryland’s Fourth Congressional District.
+In the 119th Congress, Congressman Ivey serves on the Ethics Committee and the Appropriations Committee.
+He is laser-focused on preserving the rule of law, safeguarding federal workers, passing policing reforms that work for all, expanding public safety with commonsense gun reform, and promoting economic policies that level the playing field for low- and middle-class individuals and bring down the cost of living.

 Early Life